yosephdev/mastery-hub/README.md

 - Background-color (#FFFFFF)

 ### Typography
- - The site chose the GT Walsheim Pro font due to its excellent readability, modern design and versatility
+- The site chose the GT Walsheim Pro font due to its excellent readability, modern design, and versatility.

 ### Images
 - All images used as educational material were taken from these sites [Freepik](https://www.freepik.com/), [Adobe](https://www.adobe.com/), [Craiyon](https://www.craiyon.com/).